sarahstrong314/MCR3U/README.md

 3. Function Transformations

+4. Exponents and Radicals
+ * Power Rules
+ * Negative Exponents and Reciprocals
+ * Rational Exponents and Radicals
+ * Adding Radical Expressions
+ * Multiplying Radical Expressions

-4. Exponential Expressions and Exponential Functions
+5. Exponential Functions

+6. Trigonometry

-5. Trigonometry and Sinusoidal Functions
+7. Sinusoidal Functions

-6. Sequences and Series
+8. Sequences and Series
  * What sequences are and how to express them
  * How to solve for arithmetic and geometric sequences
  * What series are and how to express them
+ * What the Binomial Theorem is and what it means
- * How to express and solve for arithmetic and geometric series
+ * How to solve for arithmetic and geometric series

-7. Annuities
+9. Annuities